stoeps13/connections-doc/source/user/eucommon/c_eucommon_ext_user.md

     -   Enter the name and email address of the person to invite.
 You can also personalize the invitation message.
     -   To invite multiple guests at once, click the **Import CSV** tab and click **Select file**.
 The entries in the file must have the following format: email address,Given name,Surname

+        !!! note
-        **Note:** To import CSV files, you must first be assigned the Connections admin role.
+    To import CSV files, you must first be assigned the Connections admin role.

 2. Click **Send Invitation**.
 The person receives an email invitation that directs them to the registration web page, and then to the Connections login screen.
 3. Optionally, click **Invite Another** to continue inviting more guests.